Tipser/slate/docs-v3/elements/source/includes/_configuration.md

   }
 };
 ```
-- `className` parameter adds custom className to popup component.
+- `className` adds a custom class name to the "added to cart" popup.
-- `duration` parameter sets the time the popup appears (in ms).
+- `duration` the amount of time (in ms) the "added to cart" popup remains visible.

 ***